zackp30/abgilpqt.github.io/index.html.md

 * Mark NSFW and possibly Triggering links with `[NSFW]` or `[TW]` or `[TRIGGER WARNING]`.
 * Please do not bring your own bots without permission.
-    * `Limnoria` is used for channel management and `horo` (which actually is normal irssi with LastFM script) have permission.
+    * `Limnoria` is used for channel management, `horo` (which actually is normal irssi with LastFM script) and `HalpBot` (op alert bot) have permission.
+* People who are here often around a week and talk are voiced.

 [![Visit our IRC channel](https://kiwiirc.com/buttons/chat.freenode.net/%23abgilpqt%2B.png)](https://kiwiirc.com/client/chat.freenode.net:+6697/##abgilpqt+)